WnndGws/DS18B20_email_alert/CONTRIBUTING.md

 ## I Use [Github Flow](https://guides.github.com/introduction/flow/index.html)
 So All Code Changes Happen Through Pull Requests.

-Pull requests are the best way to propose changes to the codebase (I use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
-I actively welcome your pull requests:
+Pull requests are the best way to propose changes to the codebase.

 To see an example of a "fork-PR" process, see [here](https://gist.github.com/WnndGws/3beade5a786da8f30be7eb9dcd2c37b9)